Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

-\begin{Remark} The theorem includes, as special cases: (a) $f$-divergences $D_\varphi$ with $\varphi$ convex, l.s.c., $\varphi(1)=0$, and coercive (strict convexity holds on $\mathcal{M}_{\mathrm{proj}}(\mathbf f)$); and (b) the quadratic Wasserstein distance $W_2^2$ provided $\mathcal{M}_{\mathrm{proj}}(\mathbf f)$ has uniformly bounded second moments (ensuring l.s.c.\ and strict convexity along feasible geodesics).
-The proof combines KKT conditions for the geometric projection with the corresponding duality (Fenchel for $f$-divergences; Kantorovich for $W_2$).
+The proof combines KKT conditions for the geometric projection with the corresponding duality (Fenchel for \(f\)-divergences; Kantorovich for \(W_2\)).
 Full details are given in Appendix~\ref{appendix:duality-projection-divergence}. \end{Remark}

-The duality clarifies why CPCM projections remain stable when the unconstrained optimum is infeasible or poorly conditioned: the feasible portfolio is the least distorted element, under $D$, relative to the target law.
-Relative to entropy pooling \citep{Meucci2008}, which tilts a prior over scenarios, here the feasible set is fixed by the causal driver span rather than subjective priors.
+The duality clarifies why CPCM projections remain stable when the unconstrained optimum is infeasible or poorly conditioned: the feasible portfolio is the least distorted element under \(D\) relative to the target law.
+Relative to entropy pooling\citep{Meucci2008}, which tilts a prior over scenarios, here the feasible set is fixed by the causal driver span rather than subjective priors.
 In practice, this acts as disciplined risk budgeting: weights concentrate on persistent directions, the divergence penalizes excursions off the manifold, and exposures remain interpretable across regimes with lower turnover and improved robustness.

+More broadly, the result provides a geometric interpretation of the Commonality Principle.
+Restricting portfolio weights to the driver span removes directions of variation that are not supported by persistent causal drivers.
+The projection therefore acts as an information filter: among all attainable portfolios within the causal manifold, the selected allocation minimizes informational distortion relative to the unconstrained target law.
+In this sense the CPCM constraint does not merely reduce dimensionality; it identifies the most stable feasible representation of the optimal policy consistent with the causal structure.

-\subsection{Manifold–Constrained Portfolio Optimization under Posterior–Integrated Risk–Neutrality}
+\subsection{Manifold--Constrained Portfolio Optimization under Posterior--Integrated Risk--Neutrality}

 Portfolio choice under CPCMs takes place in the causal driver manifold, extending classical martingale pricing into a lower-dimensional structure tied to common exposures.
-When asset returns $\mathbf A_t\in\mathbb{R}^n$ depend on drivers $\mathbf F_t\in\mathbb{R}^m$ that are only partially observed through noisy signals $\mathbf Y_t$, investors update beliefs $\pi_t$ about the latent state.
-These beliefs define the posterior–integrated risk–neutral measure
+Asset returns $\mathbf r_t\in\mathbb{R}^n$ depend on drivers $\mathbf F_t\in\mathbb{R}^m$, which are only partially observed through noisy signals $\mathbf Y_t$.
+Investors therefore update beliefs $\pi_t$ about the latent driver state.
+These beliefs define the posterior--integrated risk--neutral measure $\mathbb Q^{\pi_t}$ characterized by